TDStrasser/KookaBlockly-Reference/docs/source/display.rst

 The **reverse?** box specifies the orientation of the rectangle with respect to the x and y coordinates:

 * if **reverse?** is not ticked, x and y specify the location of the top-left of the rectangle
-* if **reverse?** is ticked, x and y specify the location of the bottom-right of the rectangle.
+* if **reverse?** is ticked, x and y specify the location of the bottom-right of the rectangle

 The example script in :numref:`disprectexample` displays two rectangles of equal origin and dimensions, with one of them having the **reverse?** box ticked.
-The resulting display in :numref:`disprectexampledisp`shows two rectangles, in normal and reverse orientations about the same x and y origin.
+The resulting display in :numref:`disprectexampledisp` shows two rectangles, in normal and reverse orientations about the same x and y origin.